blairesc/Dribbble-Copy/README.md

 # Dribbble-Copy
-A copy of Dribbble's website landing page.
+A copy cat of Dribbble's website landing page.